12.2. Casting Objects

 }

 Upcasting in the inserter operator.
 Previously, we created a chain of inserter function calls by having a subclass inserter call its superclass inserter.
-To match the superclass function's parameters, it was necessary for us to cast an instance of a subclass to a superclass.
+Building the chain required casting a subclass object to a superclass to match the superclass function's parameters.
 The casting operation doesn't change the cast object.
 Instead, it forms an expression whose result is the superclass type.
-Most of the time we cast objects using references, as illustrated here, or pointers.
+Typically, we cast objects using references, as illustrated here, or pointers.
 Casting objects by value results in slicing, which we discuss later in this chapter.

 Upcasting